Even before we set off on our overlanding Africa adventure, volunteering with monkeys in South Africa was on our wish list.

 This included chopping the donated fruit and vegetables – the vervet monkeys normally had a choice of three different foods and their platters often looked so good that we wanted to tuck in too.

 Local donations of food are extremely useful as feeding costs alone take a huge portion of funds.
-Foods donated to the centre that we volunteered at included cucumbers, papaya, broccoli, cauliflower, tomatoes, and macadamia nuts.
+Foods donated to the centre included cucumbers, papaya, broccoli, cauliflower, tomatoes, and macadamia nuts.

 7.30 am: Deliver food to the animals and assist with cleaning the cages.